Juji007/Image-processing-project-Car_Detection/README.md

 How to use
 ---
-* first downlowd the image data required for car detection training https://www.kaggle.com/datasets/brsdincer/vehicle-detection-image-set and extract it in the code folder
+* first download the image data required for car detection training https://www.kaggle.com/datasets/brsdincer/vehicle-detection-image-set and extract it in the code folder
 * run anaconda cmd and run Vechicale_Detector.py with the following args
 *  Usage: